defencedigital/moduk-service-manual/src/take-part-in-user-research/index.md

 ## Send us your details

-To sign up to user research, send us your:
+To sign up to user research, email [service-manual@digital.mod.uk](mailto:service-manual@digital.mod.uk?subject=Sign%20up%20to%20user%20research).

+You need to include your:

 - full name, including rank if relevant
 - job title and organisation

 You can include a short description of what you are working on.

-### Email

-Send your details to [service-manual@digital.mod.uk](mailto:service-manual@digital.mod.uk?subject=Sign%20up%20to%20user%20research).

-### Slack

-If you are on MODNET or have a digital MOD email address, you can [share your details on Defence Digital Slack](https://defencedigital.slack.com/archives/C03L6486PBN/).